Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

     <li>3: Students will learn the main key terms and concepts in digital privacy.</li>
     <li>4: Students will define the role of the human factors in privacy in the information age.</li>
     <li>5: Studnets will develop a practical and conceptual framework from the interdisciplinary perspectives.</li>
+    <li>6: Students will learn how to analyze legal digital media and Internet court cases.</li>
 </ul>
 <h2 id="CA">Course Activities</h2>
 <ul>